 Prerequisite: CX 652.

 This module provides a comprehensive study of distributed and scalable data analytics systems, combining theoretical foundations with hands-on experience using modern cloud and big-data technologies.
-Students learn to construct and operate large-scale data processing pipelines, using distributed storage systems and machine learning serving frameworks.
-The module emphasizes practical scalability, fault tolerance, and reliability.
+Students learn to construct and operate large-scale data processing pipelines, with an emphasis on practical scalability, fault tolerance, and reliability.
+These skills are directly applicable to professional industry environments.

 4. Systems Module 4 (CX654) – GPU Computing for Data and Cloud Applications